 Lifeline Mid Coast is built on a commitment to reach out to those in crisis, whenever they need it and wherever they are, offering real support when difficulties seem overwhelming.

-Lifeline Mid Coast is a not-for-profit providing charitable purpose activities consistent with charities to promote the prevention, intervention and postvention of behavior that is harmful to our communities including suicide and self-harm.
+Lifeline Mid Coast is a not-for-profit providing charitable purpose activities consistent with charities to promote the prevention, intervention and postvention of behaviour that is harmful to our communities including suicide and self-harm.

-Established in 1988, Lifeline Mid Coast contributes to the national crisis line 13 11 14, answering more than 16,000 callers in crisis a year.
-The center provides targeted services such as Support After Suicide groups for those bereaved by suicide, and a range of community training opportunities that raise awareness in suicide prevention and intervention, domestic violence and mental health.
+Established in 1988, Lifeline Mid Coast contributes to the national crisis line 13 11 14, answering more than 21,000 callers in crisis a year.
+The centre provides targeted services such as Support After Suicide groups for those impacted by suicide and the Eclipse Support Groups for people who have attempted suicide in the past.
+Additionally, the centre offers a range of community training opportunities that raise awareness in suicide prevention and intervention, domestic violence and mental health.

 Sadly, suicide remains a leading cause of death for Australians aged between 15 and 44 (Australian Bureau of Statistics).